 You can choose between 3 feet, 6 feet, or 10 feet, depending on how much cable you need.
 All the different lengths of cable are constructed the same, providing you with a high-quality product.
-IN fact, it has gold-plated connectors and bare copper conductors to maximize signal transmission.
+It has gold-plated connectors and bare copper conductors to maximize signal transmission.

-In addition, the cable utilizes foil and braid shielding to reduce interference and ensure you get the best possible picture.
+In addition, the cable utilizes foil and braid shielding to reduce interference and ensure you get the best possible picture and audio.

 At 4K, the equivalent of 3840 x 2160 you’ll be impressed with the high quality of the image on your screen.
 The gold-plated construction helps to maintain the highest quality signal.

 Alongside the image quality, you’ll find the sound remains high-quality, whether you want 7.1, 5.1, or 2-channel.

 It’s worth noting that the Cable Matters cable uses a latch when connecting to your PC or headset.
 This ensures the cable stays in place, no matter how active you get; Just remember to release the button before pulling the cable out.

 Point To Note: Production Issues

 There have been several reports regarding dropping signal and this cable won’t work with all brands of extension cables.
 In addition, this is designed for the Valve Index, it doesn’t work with many other brands.

 These incidents appear rare but they should be noted.